pnts/methodandmatter/source/words-make-worlds/a-few-thoughts-on-leadership.html.md

 I talk a lot in this here newsletter about leading teams and organizations, but today I want to step into a different conversation—one about leadership in uncertain times—and explore what is being asked of us as old worlds fall away and new ones emerge.

 ![A tapestry of lights.
-Photographed at the San Francisco botanical gardens.](wmw/botanical-lights.jpg) A tapestry of lights.
-Photographed at the San Francisco botanical gardens.
+Photographed at the San Francisco botanical gardens.](wmw/botanical-lights.jpg) A tapestry of lights at the San Francisco botanical gardens.
 {: .caption}